AseweSteve/AseweCre/README.md

 # Features
 You will be able to create your account using login and signup option, used firebase authentication to validate user credentials.

-Used Reusable Components in landing page such that it can be reused in any other pages easily without repeatation.
+Used Reusable Components in landing page such that it can be reused in any other pages easily without repetition.

 You can choose a product which you want to buy and add to cart section.